Covid-19 variant JN.1 is now the leading cause of infections in the US. Here’s what you need to know - KESQ

 (CNN) — The Omicron coronavirus subvariant JN.1 now makes up 44.2% of Covid-19 cases in the United States, according to the US Centers for Disease Control and Prevention.

-JN.1 makes up nearly 57% of new Covid-19 cases in the Northeast, according to the new CDC data.
-Earlier this week, the variant was already dominant in the region – causing about a third of new infections at the time.
+JN.1 makes up nearly 57% of new Covid-19 cases in the Northeast, according to the data.
+Earlier this week, the variant was already dominant in the region, causing about a third of new infections at the time.

+The CDC estimates that prevalence of JN.1 more than doubled in the US between late November and mid-December.
+It seems to be getting an assist from holiday travel and waning immunity.

+Variant trackers say they expect JN.1 to become the leading coronavirus variant around the world in a matter of weeks.

-Vaccine immunity is expected to remain “cross-reactive” to JN.1 – a descendent of the variant BA.2.86 – according to WHO, and therefore the spread of this variant is unlikely to cause major strain on public health systems.
+Vaccine immunity is expected to remain “cross-reactive” to JN.1, a descendant of the variant BA.2.86, itself a subvariant that came to the world’s attention over the summer because of the large number of changes to its spike proteins.

+Covid-19 caused 7 hospitalizations for every 100,000 people in the week ending December 9, accounting for a 3% increase, CDC data shows.

+More than three-quarters of US hospital beds are currently in use, which is largely in line with trends over the past three years since the Covid-19 pandemic.
+However, the CDC warns that rising respiratory virus hospitalizations could strain health care resources in the coming weeks.

 The-CNN-Wire

-Note: Correction: A previous version of this article misstated the number of US hospital beds in use by Covid-19 patients.